Bhaswanth-A/ROS-Theory/Topics-and-Messages.md

 >In ROS, all messages on the same topic must have the same data type.
 >Any number of nodes can publish to a topic as long as they have the same message type.

+>A ROS Topic cannot be published without initializing a ROS Node.

 ## 3.1 Using rostopic

 The rostopic command is used to display information about ROS topics that are currently running.